Frequently asked questions

 The PRE formulas contain, like breastmilk, only natural milk sugar (lactose) as carbohydrate.
 They don’t contain starch or maltodextrin.

-A follow-on formula (Stage 2) can be served if the baby is at least 6 months old and already gets complementary food.
+A follow-on formula (Stage 2) can be given after the 6th month AND in combination with complementary food.

 The energy content of a follow-on formula hardly differs from Stage 1 or PRE formulas in order to meet the latest EU standards.